maj-o/go-fluidsynth-control/README.md

 **future**
 - get and display some midi information
 - control fluidsynth with midi data (e.g. if key 71 pressed select next intrument)
+- enable audio playback of files (any type) and streams (sources: filesystem, BT, ..) / switch between playback and synth
+- integrate into Google Nest / Home
 - ...